StanislavParovoy/VQ-VAE-WaveNet/README.md

 - train $z_e$ and $e_k$ separately, as described in original paper (default)
 - train them together without tf.stop_gradient

-There are 2 ways to initialise the embedding:
+Initialising the embedding:
 - random normal init (default)
-- identity matrix (requires k == latent_dim; need to manually change code in `model.py`; not so helpful)
+- orthogonal matrix

 This could be turned off as well, in which case an AE is trained.